faymatt99/operation_goldfish/README.md

-This project details ML models trained to predict house prices and a dashboard application built on them, meant to inform data-driven home evaluation and flipping.
+This project details machine learning modeling to predict home values in Ames, Iowa with accuracy above 95%.
+We built a dashboard application on top of our models meant to inform data-driven home evaluation and flipping.

 Try the app at https://kiwymic.pythonanywhere.com